enfogroup/aws-cdk-compliance/README.md

 ## Tagging

+This section largely caters to Enfo customers.
+If you are not an Enfo customer you can still achieve the functionality described for enableBackups.

+### enableBackups

 If you are an Enfo customer you can enable backups of databases using tags.
 This can easily be achieved by using the function **enableBackups**.
 This function can be applied on a Resource, Stack or App level.

 If you are not an Enfo customer can achieve backups by reading this [AWS guide](https://docs.aws.amazon.com/aws-backup/latest/devguide/assigning-resources.html).